zef/zef.studio/Content/journal/zef-studio.md

 think through more deeply.
 I intend to do this through some future posts, with tentative titles:

+- What I Want for This Website
 - The Web I Love
-- What I Want for This Website
+- How I Built This Site
 - Why I Haven't Been Sharing Things on the Internet
+- What Defines Success for This Site?

 I mention this publicly as a small form of personal accountability to encourage me to follow through with publishing these posts.